Enrich Your College Experience

 - Offers undergraduate research opportunities

-- Builds one on one relationships with professors in your major
+- Build one on one relationships with professors in your major

 - Provides conference and presentation experience